on1879/samsung-exynos9820/README.md

 ## How to build the kernel locally on your PC

 This instructions assumes you are using Linux.
-Install mkbootimg from osm0sis (https://github.com/osm0sis/mkbootimg), heimdall (if you want to flash the kernel automatically).
+Install heimdall if you want to flash the kernel automatically.

 Next:
 ```sh